jarnold84/eGet-Crawler-for-Overflow/readme_joseph.md

 Testing
 The test suite now includes comprehensive checks for the Lead model.
 New tests verify the contact‑channel validation logic (is_three_source_valid), ensure provenance tracking via source_urls works correctly, and confirm proper serialization with to_dict.
 The updated file tests/test_lead_additional.py replaces the older version and brings the total test count to seven passing tests (7 passed).

+Content extraction strategy
+The main scraper (services/scraper/scraper.py) contains a full‑featured ContentExtractor that performs HTML cleaning, metadata extraction, main‑article heuristics, and markdown conversion.
+A lightweight placeholder lives in services/crawler/content_extractor.py for rapid prototyping or future replacement.
+The placeholder is not used by the current production code.